apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 described in the BlackBerry 10 Platform Guide.
 You can't use the Cordova CLI (described in The Command-Line Interface) for development prior to version 10.
-Instead, you develop with a set of platform-centered shell tools described in BlackBerry Development Guide.
+Instead, you develop with a set of platform-centered shell tools described in the BlackBerry Shell Tool Guide.

 ## Requirements and Support